nisargap/codepath-instagram/README.md

 The following **required** functionality is completed:

-- [ ] User can sign up to create a new account using Parse authentication
+- [X] User can sign up to create a new account using Parse authentication
-- [ ] User can log in and log out of his or her account
+- [X] User can log in and log out of his or her account
-- [ ] The current signed in user is persisted across app restarts
+- [X] The current signed in user is persisted across app restarts
-- [ ] User can take a photo, add a caption, and post it to "Instagram"
+- [X] User can take a photo, add a caption, and post it to "Instagram"
-- [ ] User can view the last 20 posts submitted to "Instagram"
+- [X] User can view the last 20 posts submitted to "Instagram"

 The following **optional** features are implemented:
+Note: I was in Seattle for Microsoft's Build the Sheild Security Competition this weekend in Redmond.
+I placed 27th out of 50 teams.
 - [ ] Show the username and creation time for each post
 - [ ] After the user submits a new post, show a progress HUD while the post is being uploaded to Parse.
 - [ ] User Profiles: